The International Institute for Holocaust Research

 Project proposals must be related to the Holocaust (including its antecedents and aftermath).

-Recipients are to spend the entire fellowship period in Israel engaged in research and writing.
+Recipients are not allowed to work or receive other research scholarships during their tenure at Yad Vashem.
+They are to spend the entire fellowship period in Israel engaged in research and writing.
 Any planned absences such as conferences, symposia, and extended holiday travel must be conveyed to the director of the Institute two months prior to the commencement of the research period.
-A researcher must be at Yad Vashem 3 days per week, Sunday – Thursday.
-If one plans to use another archives, the researcher must submit a request prior to the date that she/he wishes to be conducting research outside of Yad Vashem.
+A researcher must be present at Yad Vashem 3 days per week (Mondays, Thursdays and one other day), and attend all conferences, workshops, day-symposia, and lectures arranged by the Research Institute.

 An application packet consists of: